JuneYaooo/llm_structure_tool/README_en.md

 Entering a related field, such as "Adrenal Tumor Size," will result in "Approximately 5.5 cm × 5.7 cm."
 ![Extraction example - Comparison 2](img/5.jpg)

+### Training
+To be filled

+### Prediction
+To be filled

+### Evaluation
+To be filled

 ## Acknowledgments

+- [PULSE](https://github.com/openmedlab/PULSE): This project uses the PULSE model (a medical open-source large language model from the Shanghai Artificial Intelligence Laboratory).
-- [PULSE](https://github.com/openmedlab/PULSE): The model used in this project is based on PULSE.
+- [llmtuner](https://github.com/hiyouga/LLaMA-Factory): The training and prediction code for this project is based on llmtuner.

 ## Contribution